Learning representations that are closed-form Monge mapping optimal with application to domain adaptation: Experimental evaluations

 \section{Experimental evaluations}

 In this section, we evaluate our method, termed \textbf{LaOT} (Linearly Alignable Optimal Transport) against other OT-based methods for commonly considered unsupervised homogeneous (UDA) and semi-supervised heterogeneous DA (HDA) tasks.
-For both evaluations we use Office/Caltech10 dataset \cite{saenko10} that consists of 4 different domains, namely: Amazon (A) (958 images), Caltech (C) (1123 images), Webcam (W) (295 images) and DSLR (D) (157 images) from 10 overlapping classes.
+Given a pair ''Source $\rightarrow$ Target", for both settings the final goal is to learn a classifier using only the available labelled data in the source domain to further evaluate it in the target domain.
+For both evaluations we use Office/Caltech10 dataset \citep{saenko10} as well as the Visual Domain Adaptation dataset (visda) \citep{peng2017visda} for the UDA setting.
+The Office/Caltech dataset consists of 4 different domains, namely: Amazon (A) (958 images), Caltech (C) (1123 images), Webcam (W) (295 images) and DSLR (D) (157 images) from 10 overlapping classes.
 The reason to choose this particular dataset is two-fold: first, it was used to evaluate all other OT-based baselines in DA thus allowing for fair comparison with them; second, it still represents a benchmark with enough room for improvement.
-Given a pair ''Source $\rightarrow$ Target", for both settings the final goal is to learn a classifier using only the available labelled data in the source domain to further evaluate it in the target domain.
-We now present in more detail the evaluation setup for each of the two settings considered below.
+The visda dataset was chosen to investigate LaOT in a large-scale OT setting with a large dataset of high-dimensional image data and $12$ Classes.
+We now present in more detail the evaluation setup for the UDA and HDA settings considered below.

 \paragraph{Implementation details} We use fully connected NNs with 1 hidden layer for $g_s, g_t, \text{dec}_s, \text{dec}_t$ with ReLU activation function.
 In all experiments, the size of the hidden layer is fixed to half of the size of the input layer.
 The classifier used for UDA is a fully connected NN with softmax function applied to the output.
 For HDA, none of the considered baselines learns a classifier simultaneously to solving the OT problem so that in this case we minimize \eqref{eq:objective} without any additional terms.
-The optimization is carried out using Adam optimizer \cite{Kingma2014} in PyTorch \cite{pytorch} with gradient normalization and default initialization of the weights.
-We also use POT library \cite{flamary2021pot} to minimize $W_2^2$.
+The optimization is carried out using Adam optimizer \citep{kingma2014adam} in PyTorch \citep{pytorch} with gradient normalization and default initialization of the weights.
+We also use POT library \citep{flamary2021pot} to minimize $W_2^2$.
 The code, as well as the visualizations of the learned embeddings and several ablation studies are provided as part of the Appendix.